 - Community Legal Education Ontario (CLEO) has pamphlets on housing law issues.
 CLEO Legal Rights on Vimeo also has ASL interpreted videos, like this one from Feb 2021 on Housing and Tenants’ Rights during COVID-19:

 - The Advocacy Centre for Tenants Ontario is a legal clinic working to protect the interests of low-income tenants in Ontario.
-They have many tip sheets for tenants.
+They have lots of information including: